-This post is by Meghla Bhardwaj, an expert in sourcing products from India and China, and organizer of Global Sources Summit for ecommerce sellers.
+This post is by Meghla Bhardwaj, an expert in sourcing products from India, and founder of India Sourcing Network.

 While most private label ecommerce sellers buy products from China, an increasing number of sellers are exploring alternative markets such as India to diversify their business and minimize risks.